 Tip: Take your kids on walks prior to your trip to prepare them for all of the walking.

 The days at Disney are long and tiring.
 Some people get up early to hit rope drop and then turn in early.
 Others sleep in and enjoy late nights at the parks.
 Still others, like us, do both early mornings and late nights with a nap in the middle of the day.
-Regardless of which approach you take, be sure to plan in some time to sleep or you will have some cranky kids on your hands after a day or two of your trip.
+Regardless of which approach you take, be sure to plan some time to sleep or you will have some cranky kids on your hands after a day or two of your trip.

-It has been a long time since Boston has taken daily naps at home.
+It has been a long time since my son has taken daily naps at home.
 However, when we are at Disney, naps are a mandatory part of the day for every one in the family.
 It is one of our few “Disney rules.”
-To prepare Boston for this, I always remind him prior to our trips that he must take a nap every day while we are there.
+To prepare for this, I always remind him prior to our trips that he must take a nap every day while we are there.
 I explain to him that the trade off for taking naps is that he gets to stay in the parks late at night to watch the fireworks and experience the attractions.
 He knows that it is just a part of being at Disney.
 He doesn’t argue about Disney naps.
 In fact, the daily siesta is a welcome break for him.

 Tip: Decide when you are going to work sleep into your busy Disney days, and then talk to your kids about it in advance.